This post may contain affiliate links. See our affiliate disclosure for more.

 If you like simple, sortable, filterable to-do lists, then Hello Bonsai is a good fit for you.
 If not, you may want to try a different option from our list of project management app for freelancers.

 Expenses with the Bonsai App

-Tracking expenses is critical to your freelance business since overspending can put you out of business very quickly.
+Expense tracking is critical to your freelance business since overspending can put you out of business very quickly.